tfctesting/tfc/README.md

 #### Anonymous by design
 TFC routes all communication exclusively through the [Tor](https://2019.www.torproject.org/about/overview.html.en) anonymity network.
-The next generation ([v3](https://trac.torproject.org/projects/tor/wiki/doc/NextGenOnions)) [Tor Onion Services](https://2019.www.torproject.org/docs/onion-services) enable P2P communication that never exits the Tor network.
+It uses the next generation ([v3](https://trac.torproject.org/projects/tor/wiki/doc/NextGenOnions)) [Tor Onion Services](https://2019.www.torproject.org/docs/onion-services) to enable P2P communication that never exits the Tor network.
 This makes it hard for the users to accidentally deanonymize themselves.
 It also means that unlike (de)centralized messengers, there's no third party server with access to user metadata such as who is talking to whom, when, and how much.
 The network architecture means TFC runs exclusively